From wood blocks to ‘poop buckets,’ how Burning Man organizers told festivalgoers to prepare for heavy rain - KTVZ

 In the case of rain, Burning Man emphasizes the importance of wood blocks to help keep generators and other electronic devices dry and electrical tape to seal off connections.

-Nicole Gollub, who has attended four Burning Man events, said despite her prior experience and serious preparations, she still wasn’t ready for this year’s intense rain.
-“I don’t think anybody was really prepared for what we experienced,” said Gollub, who left the event during a pause in the downpour.
+Nicole Gallub, who has attended four Burning Man events, said despite her prior experience and serious preparations, she still wasn’t ready for this year’s intense rain.
+“I don’t think anybody was really prepared for what we experienced,” said Gallub, who left the event during a pause in the downpour.
 “Typically, it rains, and it stops – but it just didn’t stop raining.”

 And despite the organizers’ best efforts to prepare and warn attendees, “there’s always people that are not that prepared,” she said.
 And as the event has grown more popular, it has attracted participants who might not understand the “self-reliance” ethos.

-Note: Correction: An earlier version of this story misspelled Nicole Gallub’s last name.